flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-13-qq/index.md

     _key: card-2-d5d61b5f-6f72-4f02-a1ec-d49b9cd75010
   - order: 2
     body: >-
-      > ‘Monsanto made Roundup the OxyContin of pesticides, and now the addiction and damage they caused have come home to roost.’
+      "Monsanto made Roundup the OxyContin of pesticides, and now the addiction and damage they caused have come home to roost."

       Ken Cook, Environmental Working Group President, as a California jury awarded $289M to a former school groundskeeper who sued Monsanto saying